maxBombrun/lipidDroplets/README.md

 ## What it does

-Give it a screening in BODIPY and HOESCHT channel, allow the detection of individual lipid droplets and associated nuclei.
+The program takes a screening in BODIPY and HOESCHT channels as input and provide images of the segmentation of individual lipid droplets and associated nuclei.
-Extract several features such as the size distribution of the individual droplets per cell.
+It also extracts several features such as the size distribution of the individual droplets per cell.

-The aim is to used to improve Models for High-Content/High-Throughput Microscopy Analysis of Subject-Specific Adipogenesis.
+The aim is to improve models for High-Content/High-Throughput Microscopy Analysis of Subject-Specific Adipogenesis.

 ## Usage

 Modify the settings.py file to define the correct path, mostly input data.
+In the main.py, you can chose the modules you want to apply.
+On the first run, apply them sequentially.

 This algorithm needs CellProfiler to define the relationship between nuclei and associated lipid droplets, i.e., approximated the cells.

 http://cellprofiler.org/releases/